 Once Paul got some momentum going, this ‘gift’ quickly helped him find his Verblio niche: anything and everything that no one else was willing to write.
 He took on (and aced) some of Verblio’s most technical topics, things like CAD drawings, software integrations, and microfinance.

 Fast forward to the end of 2015, when Paul was writing up to 10 posts per day on Verblio.
-By the time he reached Level 8 and became a Writer Co-owner with shares in the fast-growing company, Paul had gained the confidence (and contacts) to start working with private clients.
+By the time he reached Level 8, Paul had gained the confidence (and contacts) to start working with private clients.
 His on-paper credentials now included over 600 published blog posts for hundreds of different small businesses.
 He had written for IT firms, SEO agencies, hospitals, and law firms.

 Today, Paul doesn’t write for Verblio as much as did a year ago, but he still uses the platform to supplement the income he receives from his private clients.
 “I have managed to build out several regular and one-time writing clients,” he says. “…Because of the many posts I published here, I was able to clearly determine who I loved writing for, how to help them with content and marketing, and how to find them.
 Writing nearly full-time for [Verblio] for a year gave me such a kickstart to my freelance writing career.”